 I will look into it, we'll look into it.
-I mean, we've, on the subject of apps, frankly, there are so many businesses where apps seem to be now the way to go.
-And we've just developed one for our own business.
+I mean, we've on the subject of apps, you know, frankly, there are so many businesses where apps seem to be now the way to go.
+And we've we've just developed one for our own business.
 It took us many, many months to do it and get it right, or as far as right as we can.
 It's free.
-But the point of it is to make our service in the Academy as easy as possible to access for everyone.
-So instead of relying on getting the emails on the day of these broadcasts, the app will ping up and say, hey, there's a broadcast.
+But the point of it is to make our service in the academy as easy as possible to access for everyone.
+So instead of relying on getting the the emails on the day before on the day of these broadcasts, you know, the app will ping up and say, Hey, there's a broadcast.
 If you want to watch it through the app on your phone or your iPad, it's dead easy to do.
-If you want to look at the recordings or look at your certificates, they're all there readily available, simple to access.
-I suppose I'm thinking back to some marketing advice I got many years ago from somebody, anything that makes life easier for your customers, for your patients, is going to help because we live in a very convenience driven society, don't we?
-And the slightest obstacle will make people think, oh, I can't be bothered.
+If you want to look at the recordings or look at your certificates, they're all They're readily available, simple to access.
+And anything.
+I suppose I'm thinking back to some marketing advice I got many years ago from somebody is is anything that makes life easier for your customers for your patients is going to help because we live in a very convenience driven society, don't we?
+And the slightest obstacle will make people think, Oh, I can't be bothered.
 If it's hard to see your exercises that you put out, then they won't do it.
-Because they don't want to go and look for them.
-They don't want to make the effort strangely when you're doing exercises, they don't want to make the effort to go and look for them.
+Because they don't want to go look for them.
+They don't want to make that they want to make the effort strangely when you're doing exercises, they don't make the effort to go look them.
 And so the more you can do to help them out to make life easier, the better.

-I think so, and I think I just read through the manifesto from Jonathan Fields and at the end of it he talks about out where to take action and in 2013, he was talking about making it easy for people to take action.
+I think so No, and I think I just read through the manifesto from Stephen from Jonathan fields and at the end of it he talks about out where to take action and, and in 2013, he was talking about making it easy for people to take action.
 And you know, all marketers know that you've got to make it easy.
-And it's the same thing with the online booking now that, you know, most of us have, so people can book an appointment when they feel that they need to come.
+And it's the same thing with the online booking now that, you know, most of us have, you know, so people can book an appointment when they feel that they need to come.
+And it's often retested.

 Were you reluctant to do that when it first became an opportunity?
 We were.
 Yeah, yeah.

-We thought patients won't want to do this.
+So patients won't want to do this.
 But patients love it.
 Absolutely love it.
 They do.

-Many of them would far rather just click on a website and book themselves in then have to go through the performance of talking to a receptionist or talking to someone, strange.
+Many of them, many of them would far rather just click on a website and book themselves in then have to go through the performance of talking to talking to a receptionist or talking to someone strange.